Typical0/Windows11-Debloat-Guide/README.md

 ```

 ### Windows Updates (Keeping Store Unaffected)
-By doing this you will still be able to use Windows Store (Windows Updates service will run in background) without downloading any update <br>
+By doing this you will still be able to use Windows Store (Windows Updates service will run in background) without downloading any update. <br>
 Open Regedit and go to `HKLM\SOFTWARE\Microsoft\Windows\CurrentVersion\Policies\Explorer` <br>
 Open the string we created earlier and type `;windowsupdate` at the end

 ### Disabling Windows Updates (Effects Windows Store)
-By doing this you will not be able to use Microsoft Store or any other app which requires Windows Updates to be enabled
+By doing this you will not be able to use Microsoft Store or any other app which requires Windows Updates to be enabled.
 Open Command Prompt and type:

 ```